Sir Alex Ferguson has praised Jose Mourinho for his progress since the start of the season.

 “The team is mirroring the manager,” Ferguson said.

 “On Saturday at Stoke, they played to the last kick of the ball.
 They never gave in and got their rewards to take something from the game with that great Rooney goal.

 “And did you see what he did?
 Ran to the halfway line.
 No celebration.
 Pointed to the ball as if to say ‘get it, we are going to win this’.
 That is exactly the spirit Jose has created.”

-Speaking today in a press conference at Manchester Untied's ground, Mourinho refused to give his comments on the praise, but said about Ferguson sticking around: "He is completely free because I told him that this is his house always and forever.
+Speaking today in a press conference at the Manchester Untied grounds, Mourinho said: "He is completely free because I told him that this is his house always and forever.